BUSINESS ADMINISTRATION (B.A.)

 - According to the U.S. Census Bureau, the average annual earnings for high school graduates is $25,900 per year.

-- One course at a time
+- One course every 4 weeks

 - Professors with real-world business experience